goauthentik/authentik/website/docs/providers/rac/how-to-rac.md

 The RAC provider is a highly flexible feature for accessing remote machines.
 This document provides instructions for the basic creation and configuration of a RAC provider within a defined scenario.

-Fow more information about using a RAC provider, see the [Overview](./index.md) documentation.
-You can also view our [video on YouTube](https://www.youtube.com/watch?v=9wahIBRV6Ts) for setting up a RAC.
+For more information about using a RAC provider, see the [Overview](./index.md) documentation.
+You can also view our [video on YouTube](https://www.youtube.com/watch?v=9wahIBRV6Ts) for setting up RAC.

 ## Prereqisites